Annrtl/Edifice/book/src/reference_guide/commands/export.md

 ## Description

-Create a compressed directory allowing anyone to run the targets without hydra tool.
+Create a compressed directory allowing anyone to run the targets without edifice tool.
 This file is generated in the module directory next to module.toml.
-If no build directory exists yet, `hydra` `build` is implicitly ran and then compressed.
+If no build directory exists yet, `edifice` `build` is implicitly ran and then compressed.

 The compressed directory contains:
 - Makefile / Script